 Book one is pre-selected to get things going, and afterwards, we’ll vote between several options each period and select each book based on participants’ interests.

 Join in with thought provoking discussions as we discover the set texts together, moderated by a dedicated group leader who will encourage debate and suggest critical points for analysis.

-The book we are currently reading, as voted for by our book club members is: The Bell by Iris Murdoch (Somerville, 1938).
+The book we are currently reading, as voted for by our book club members is: 1979 by Val McDermid (St Hilda's, 1972).

 You can also subscribe to the Books & Learning mailing list to stay up to date on future books and activities.